- National Statistic: Yes

 Internal migration flows are primarily based on changes in record-level patient registrations with GP surgeries.
 To account for migration of people within the UK, data are obtained for flows of migrants between each pair of local authorities in England and Wales as well as for flows of migrants between England and Wales and the rest of the UK (cross-border flows).

-The same combination of three administrative data sources has been used since mid-2017 as a proxy for internal migration within England and Wales and for cross-border flows from England and Wales to Scotland and Northern Ireland:
+The same combination of three administrative data sources has been used between mid-2017 and mid-2020 as a proxy for internal migration within England and Wales and for cross-border flows from England and Wales to Scotland and Northern Ireland.
+From mid-2021, the patient register was discontinued, so we have used the Personal Demographics Service (PDS) annual extract instead.
+Information on the methods to produce internal migration estimates for mid-2021 are given in the mid-2021 methods guide.

 There is inevitably a delay (lag) between people moving and the updating of GP patient registrations.
 Consequently, we use the change in patient registrations in the year to 31 July each year rather than 30 June to allow for delays in registrations.
 For higher education students, we know this approach is insufficient and additionally make use of data from HESA to move students to study areas.
 For graduates who have not updated their GP registration after leaving, an improved method was introduced from mid-2017 to move them out of their student areas and distribute them to areas based on previous cohorts of university leavers and in a more timely manner.
 The impact of using this newer approach is presented in Appendix 2: Understanding the impact of changes to internal migration methods.